rougebros/dorr/README.md

 1. **Capturing the Experience**: Select a POV, assign meaningful hashtags, and use colored rates to represent pains, gains, or other facets of the experience.
 2. **Customizable Connections**: Whether you’re using innovative P2P technologies, Bluetooth, or other communication methods, you can connect to multiple networks, broadcast, or receive ratings—all within a single app.
 3. **Recurring Interactions**: Instead of leaving experiences rated once, users can continuously update the status of an interaction as it evolves.
+4. **Tasks & Chats**: Keeping these two items next to each other is a must for any team or project.

 ---